zenml-io/zenml/docs/book/support/best-practices.md

 ## Recommended Repository Structure
 ## Use profiles to manage stacks
 ## Use unique pipeline names across projects, especially if used with the same metadata store
-## run zenml stack up after switching stacks (but this is also enforced by validations that check if the stack is up)
+## run `zenml stack up` after switching stacks (but this is also enforced by validations that check if the stack is up)
 ## Check which integrations are required for registering a stack component by running zenml <component-type> flavor list and install the integration(s) if missing with zenml integration install
 ## Initialize the zenml repository in the root of the source code tree of a project, even if it's optional
 ## Put your runners in the root of the repository
 ## enable cache explicitly for steps that have a `context` argument, if they don't invalidate the caching behavior
+## include a .dockerignore in the zenml repository to exclude files and folders from the container images built by ZenML for containerized environments, like Kubeflow and some step operators
+## use get_pipeline_run(RUN_NAME) instead of indexing ([-1]) into the full list of pipeline runs
+## Explicitly disable caching when loading data from fs or external APIs
+## Have your imports relative to your .zen directory OR have your imports relative to the root of your repository in cases when you dont have a .zen directory (=> which means to have the runner at the root of your repository)

-For a practical example on all the above, please check out [ZenFiles](https://github.com/zenml-io/zenfiles), practical end-to-end projects using ZenML.
+For a practical example on all the above, please check out [ZenFiles](ht

+tps://github.com/zenml-io/zenfiles), practical end-to-end projects using ZenML.